puppetlabs/puppetlabs-firewall/README.markdown

   }
   ~~~

-  **Note** - If there are unmanaged rules in unmanaged chains, it will take two Puppet runs before the firewall chain is purged.
+  **Note** - If there are unmanaged rules in unmanaged chains, it will take two Puppet runs for the firewall chain to be purged.
 This is different than the `purge` parameter available in `firewallchain`.

-2. Use the following code to set up the default parameters for all of the firewall rules you will establish later.
-These defaults will ensure that the `pre` and `post` classes are run in the correct order to avoid locking you out of your box during the first Puppet run.
+2. Use the following code to set up the default parameters for all of the firewall rules that you will establish later.
+These defaults will ensure that the `pre` and `post` classes are run in the correct order and avoid locking you out of your box during the first Puppet run.

   ~~~ puppet
   Firewall {